hugofitipaldi/covidsymptom/README.md

 ## Update data

-Data from COVID Symptom Study - Sweden is updated on a daily basis.
-We have implemented the function `update_csss_data()` to update the datasets based on the
+In order to respect CRAN best use practices, we will only push a new version of the package with most recent data every one month.
+However, data from COVID Symptom Study - Sweden is updated on a daily basis, thus the dev version of the package is also updated daily.
+The function `update_csss_data()` (based on a similar function from the
 <a href = https://github.com/RamiKrispin/coronavirus> coronavirus
-package.</a> this functions updates the package to the dev version in GitHub.
+package),</a> checks updates to the dataset and re-install the package with the most recent data (dev version).

 ``` r
 library(covidsymptom)